Online reputation management is the use of multiple strategies to influence and improve the online perception of your brand.

 Automotive Reputation Management

-Reviews are also important to dealerships because they heavily influence 65 percent of consumers, which makes it the third-most influential industry for online reviews.
+Reviews are also important to dealerships because they heavily influence 65% of consumers, which makes it the third-most influential industry for reviews.
 Encourage customers during and after the sale to leave a review on one of your many claimed online listings, and continue to stay engaged with them by responding with their review.

 Hotel Reputation Management

-One of the most important hotel reputation management tools is TripAdvisor, specifically the photos displayed on your listing.
-Research data shows that hotels with at least one photo on their TripAdvisor page will get 225 percent more booking inquiries than a listing no photos at all.
-That number goes up to 238 percent for listings with more than 100 photos.
+One of the most important hotel reputation management tools is Tripadvisor, specifically the photos displayed on your listing.
+Research data shows that hotels with at least one photo on their Tripadvisor page will get 225% more booking inquiries than a listing no photos at all.
+That number goes up to 238% for listings with more than 100 photos.

 Once a guest books their stay, make sure that your staff and managers are engaging with them in a friendly and professional manner during their visit.
 An unforgettable experience and excellent staff service are key drivers for customer reviews.

-When those reviews pour in make sure that you do spend enough time writing a high-quality response because it helps you out in the long run.
-A TripAdvisor study revealed that a hotel responding to at least one review saw a 17 percent boost in customer engagement, and that engagement level only goes higher if hotel management responds to more reviews.
+When those reviews pour in, make sure that you do spend enough time writing a high-quality response because it helps you out in the long run.
+A Tripadvisor study revealed that a hotel responding to at least one review saw a 17% boost in customer engagement, and that engagement level only goes higher if hotel management responds to more reviews.

 More importantly, review responses also contribute to your overall rating.
-The same study found that hotels with a 5 to 40 percent response rate had an average rating of 4.0 out of 5, and those with a 65 percent response rate or higher had an average 4.15 out of 5 rating.
+The same study found that hotels with a 5 to 40% response rate had an average rating of 4.0 out of 5, and those with a 65% response rate or higher had an average 4.15 out of 5 rating.
 On the other hand, hotels that didn’t respond at all had a lower average rating of 3.8 out of 5.

 Employer / Employee Reputation Management

 Job seekers are using sites like Glassdoor to gauge a company’s reputation.
-Specifically, Glassdoor shows that 84 percent of job seekers place high importance on the company’s reputation as an employer.
-That’s on top of the 83 percent of people who are likely to check out employee reviews and ratings when looking for a new job.
+Specifically, Glassdoor shows that 84% percent of job seekers place high importance on the company’s employer reputation.
+That’s on top of the 83% of people who are likely to check out employee reviews and ratings when looking for a new job.